Free Developmental Screenings for Daycares & Preschools | Ruby Therapy

 Parent Email Template — Reference Copy

 Subject: A Free Developmental Screening for Your Child — From Ruby TherapyHi [Parent’s name], We’re partnering with Ruby Therapy to offer a complimentary developmental screening for our families — and we’d love for you to take advantage of it.
-How it works: • A short questionnaire you complete from your phone or computer (about 12–15 minutes). • A registered Speech-Language Pathologist or Occupational Therapist reviews your answers. • You receive a personalized written report by email with what’s on track, what to watch, and any recommendations.
+How it works: • A short questionnaire you complete from your phone or computer (about 12–15 minutes). • A qualified clinician reviews your answers. • You receive a personalized written report by email with what’s on track, what to watch, and any recommendations.
 A few things to know: • This is a screening, not a clinical assessment. • It’s complimentary — no cost, no obligation, and no required follow-up. • The report comes directly to your email from a registered clinician.
-To get started, pick your child’s age and begin the questionnaire here: [PARENT-SCREENER-PAGE-URL] Please complete the screener by [Deadline] so the clinician can review and send your report.
+To get started, pick your child’s age and begin the questionnaire here: https://www.rubytherapy.ca/complementary-developmental-screening Please complete the screener by [Deadline] so the clinician can review and send your report.
 If you’d prefer help filling it out, just reply to this email — we can submit it on your behalf.
 Thanks, [Daycare Name]

 Honest Answers to the Questions We Hear Most